-RESET Pin This is an active-low input, and when active it allows the A4957 to enter sleep mode.
-When RESET is held low, the regulator and all internal circuitry are disabled and the A4957 enters sleep mode.
+RESET Pin This is an active-low input, and when active it allows the A4940 to enter sleep mode.
+When RESET is held low, the regulator and all internal circuitry are disabled and the A4940 enters sleep mode.
 Before fully entering sleep mode, there is a short delay while the regulator decoupling and storage capacitors discharge.
 This typically takes a few milliseconds, depending on the application conditions and component values.

 During sleep mode, current consumption from the VBB supply is reduced to a minimal level.
 In addition, latched faults and the corresponding fault flags are cleared.
-When the A4957 is coming out of sleep mode, the protection logic ensures that the gate drive outputs are off until the charge pump reaches its correct operating condition.
+When the A4940 is coming out of sleep mode, the protection logic ensures that the gate drive outputs are off until the charge pump reaches its correct operating condition.
 The charge pump stabilizes in approximately 3 ms under nominal conditions.

 RESET can be used also to clear latched fault flags without entering sleep mode.
-To do so, hold RESET low for the reset pulse time, $t{RES}$ .
+To do so, hold RESET low for the reset pulse time, $t{\rm RES}$.
+This clears the latched bootstrap capacitor undervoltage fault that disables the outputs.

-Note that the A4957 can be configured to start without any external logic input.
-To do so, pull up the RESET pin to $V{BB}$ by means of an external resistor.
-The resistor value should be between 20 and 33 k $\Omega$ .
+Note that the A4940 can be configured to start without any external logic input.
+To do so, pull up the RESET pin to V{BB} by means of an external resistor.
+The resistor value should be between 20 and 33 k Ω .